bio-phys/pydiffusion/README.rst

 DEVELOPMENT
 ===========

-To install the library in development mode use
+To install the library in development mode and it's own venv use

 .. code::
-   python setup.py develop --user
+   make develop

 This will create a python-package-symlink to this folder and every change you make is directly applied to your installed package.